 Research experience rotation occurring while training in the program, not to be confused with a research track/non-accredited fellowship.

 A non-accredited research or fellowship year beyond the accredited program length.

 Track or separate path solely devoted to rural primary care medicine.

-The San Francisco match provides a matching service for several surgical specialties.
+The San Francisco match provides a matching service for residency programs and fellowships, primarily surgical.
 See www.sfmatch.org.

 This examination parallels the specialty’s board certification examination, and is typically used to provide feedback to the program on the resident’s progress.